accelist/nextjs-starter/README.md

 ## Fetch API Wrapper

-This template ships with a lightweight, safe, sane, and opinionated wrapper around Fetch API which integrates with RFC 7807 Problem Details JSON API response.
+This template ships with a lightweight, sane-but-opinionated wrapper around Fetch API which integrates with RFC 7807 Problem Details JSON API response.

 ```ts
 const {